AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 **Note:** Script tag with data have to contain no empty Lines.
 If there are any, WordPress will replace them with \<p> tag and all data would be corrupted.
-Ways of avoiding data corruption will be presented below.
+Some ways of avoiding data corruption are presented below.

 ### Chart Data with Disabled Smart Insert

 Previous sample of AnyChart usage is quite convenient.
 But in most cases, we may need a bit more.
-A simple dividing data into paragraphs may help you to get the function of any line in your data in no time.
+A simple dividing data into paragraphs may help to get the functionality of any line in your data in no time.
 Comments are very desirable in some cases.
 It doesn't take much, to achieve this goal.